sjovanovic/stratofiles/README.md

 As a client library it uses [Astyanax](https://github.com/Netflix/astyanax "by Netflix") and it's [Chunked Object Store](https://github.com/Netflix/astyanax/wiki/Chunked-Object-Store) implementation.

+**warning** - work in progress to be used only as reference implementation

 ## Prerequisites

 - Apache Cassandra running on a same machine.